GiulioPorcu/giulioporcu.github.io/_site/home.md

 ﻿---
 layout: page
 permalink: /
-title: {{ site.data.info.author }}
+title: Giulio Porcu - Home
 ---

 # Welcome to my website

 This webpage was intended as an online portfolio of mine and a practice environment for me to develop the skills needed to work with web applications.
-I intend to populate this web page with beginner and intermediate materials to start developing in programming languages I am confident with, and an area where my projects and web applications can be found, downloaded or run.
+I intend to populate this web page with materials to start developing in programming languages I am confident with, and an area where my projects and web applications can be found, downloaded or run.

 ---